ETCBC/bhsa/docs/features/mother.md

 **edge feature, indicating linguistic dependency between elements that do not necessarily have an embbedding relationship.**

-The ETCBC interactive encoding program (`sy04types`) presents for each clause one or more mother clauses in which it could be anchored.
+An ETCBC interactive encoding program `sy04types` presents for each clause one or more mother clauses in which it could be anchored.
 A clause’s possible mother clauses are ranked in order of probability.
 This ranking is based on multiple types of observations: